pdincubus/MODX-Revo-Boilerplate/README.md

 A bunch of stuff to quickly get some sensible basics into a new [MODX Revolution](http://modx.com/) install.
 There's a folder for each type of resource.
 Simply make a new resource of that particular type and copy in the code.

-Now available on the MODX Extras repo
+Now available on the MODX Extras repo!

 [MODX-Revo-Boilerplate](http://modx.com/extras/package/modxrevoboilerplate)